 If your partner is a dedicated athlete, encourage him to tone down his routine a bit or mix it up to keep the family jewels cool and unencumbered.
 If he’s a biker, ask him to switch to swimming or running for a while (or if he won’t stop biking, buy him a bike saddle with fertility-boosting engineering).
 If he likes to pound the pavement in the heat of summer, encourage him to run when it’s cool instead or to switch to the treadmill or elliptical at the gym.
 And remember, tight briefs and shorts may look good, but they’re not good for his fertility (12).

-Cigarette Smoke: Yours and Theirs
+Fertility and Cigarette Smoke: Yours and His

 For women, the hazardous chemicals in cigarettes are poisonous to the ovaries because they decrease blood flow, interfere with estrogen production, and cause genetic abnormalities in the eggs.
 Women who smoke take twice as long to conceive and are more likely to have a miscarriage.
 The effects of smoking are dose responsive.
-While some of the damage that smoking does to ovaries is irreversible, stopping smoking can improve fertility rates (13).
+While some of the damage smoking does to ovaries is irreversible, stopping smoking can improve fertility rates (13).

 In men, smoking causes lower sperm count and motility plus abnormalities in sperm shape and function, and also can cause oxidative damage to sperm, which could be responsible for birth defects and other diseases (14).